Meet the Players

 During the summer, Mr. Hiller is Director of Music at Point CounterPoint, a chamber-music camp in Vermont.
 Mr. Hiller also serves as Immediate Past President of the board of Project STEP, a Boston-based program designed to provide string instrument training to talented minority children with the goal of encouraging them to pursue careers in music.

 Barbara Hughey has played with the Lexington Symphony since its inaugural concert in 1995.
-She received a PhD in physics from MIT in 1989, where she is presently an Instructor in the Mechanical Engineering Department, as well as Associate Director of the Women’s Technology Program—a summer program to introduce high school girls to engineering.
-She was concertmaster of the Princeton Orchestra as well as the MIT Symphony, and performed the Brahms violin concerto at MIT in 1984.
-She was an avid participant in the MIT Chamber Music Society while in grad school.
+She received a PhD in physics from MIT in 1989, where she is presently Senior Lecturer in Mechanical Engineering, as well as Associate Director of the Women’s Technology Program—a summer program to introduce high school girls to engineering .
+She was concertmaster of the Princeton University Orchestra as well as the MIT Symphony, and performed the Brahms violin concerto at MIT in 1984.
+She was an avid participant in the MIT Chamber Music Society while in grad school, and was delighted to rejoin the group for a performance of the Tchaikovsky Piano Trio in 2013 with her son, an accomplished pianist who was then an MIT undergraduate.
 Her violin teachers include Frances Magnes and Stephanie Chase.
-She has served on the Board of Directors of the Lexington Symphony and the Boston Chamber Music Society and is also a member of the Council for the Arts at MIT.
-Barbara loves reading science fiction, gardening, and bird watching when she has the time.
+She has two children - a son studying to be an orthopedic surgeon, and a daughter who is an indie pop singer-songwriter in Nashville (elisabethbeckwitt.com).
+She is presently on the Board of Directors and Treasurer of the Lexington Symphony, as well as being a member of the Council for the Arts at MIT and on the Board of Overseers of the Boston Museum of Science.
+She loves taking photographs of her trips hiking in beautiful places around the world.

 Jessica Amidon grew up in Maine and holds a violin performance degree from Boston University, where her teachers included Roman Totenberg, Dana Mazurkevich, Lucia Lin and Peter Zazofsky.
 She has taught in the Brookline Public Schools, Solomon Schechter Day School, and Conservatory Lab Charter School.
 As a freelance violinist, Jessica has performed with the Boston Ballet Orchestra, Boston Philharmonic Orchestra, Reading Symphony (Concertmaster), Cape Symphony, Cape Ann Symphony and Symphony New Hampshire.
 Outside of music, Jessica enjoys yoga and writing.